Nodes

 Custom LLM Configuration

-Provide a custom LLM configuration to the prompt node using the llmConfig property.
+Provide a custom LLM configuration to the prompt node using the llmConfig property with the following fields:

 Internal Processing (No User Message)